panoply/liquify/packages/clients/vscode/readme.md

 # Liquify (vscode)

-💧A vscode extension for the [Liquid Templating Language](https://shopify.github.io/liquid/).
+💧 A vscode extension for the [Liquid Templating Language](https://shopify.github.io/liquid/).
 Liquify brings intelliSense features for multiple [Liquid variations](#) to vscode which provides modern IDE tooling to developers who are working the language.

 - [Documentation](https://liquify.dev)
 - [Playground](https://liquify.dev)